Gulf of California

-The Gulf of California (Golfo de California), also known as the Sea of Cortés (Mar de Cortés) or Sea of Cortez, or less commonly as the Vermilion Sea (Mar Bermejo), is a marginal sea of the Pacific Ocean that separates the Baja California Peninsula from the Mexican mainland.
+The Gulf of California (Golfo de California), also known as the Sea of Cortés (Mar de Cortés) or Sea of Cortez, or less commonly as the Vermilion Sea (Mar Vermejo), is a marginal sea of the Pacific Ocean that separates the Baja California peninsula from the Mexican mainland.
 It is bordered by the states of Baja California, Baja California Sur, Sonora, and Sinaloa with a coastline of approximately 4000 km.
 Rivers that flow into the Gulf of California include the Colorado, Fuerte, Mayo, Sinaloa, Sonora, and the Yaqui.
 The surface of the gulf is about 160000 km2.
 Maximum depths exceed 3000 m because of the complex geology, linked to plate tectonics.

 The gulf is thought to be one of the most diverse seas on Earth and is home to more than 5,000 species of micro-invertebrates.
 Parts of the Gulf of California are a UNESCO World Heritage Site.